raffraffraff/tforder/README.md

 ### Deploy all stacks in eu-west-2 in dependency order with up to 3 threads
 `tforder -recursive -dir deployments/dev/eu-west-2 -execute 'tofu init && tofu apply -auto-approve' --maxparallel 3`

+### Destroy all stacks in eu-west-2 in dependency order with up to 3 threads
 Sometimes trying to destroy with an empty state can throw errors (if you use `for_each`, a lot).
 To get around that you could use a destroy script like this:

 ```